MFR - Trigger Point - Red Light - Cupping - Compression Therapy

-Oftentimes, the muscles have been an under-treated cause of pain as there is no muscle specialty in medicine, while there is a specialty in nearly every other area of the body, including the heart, the lungs, the eyes, the kidney, the spine, etc. Trigger point or myofascial pain is often over-looked as a possible source of pain by those seeking relief.
+Oftentimes, the muscles have been an under-treated cause of pain.
+There is no muscle specialty in medicine, while there is a specialty in nearly every other area of the body, including the heart, the lungs, the eyes, the kidney, the spine, etc. Trigger point or myofascial pain is often over-looked as a possible source of pain by those seeking relief.

 The common diagnoses and treatment of myofascial pain has yet to be included in most medical training.
 Most of the treatments for this type of pain are done with traditional medicine such as using anti-inflammatory medications, muscle relaxants, anti–depressants, or with a strength training program.
 These traditional methods often prove ineffective and are sometimes even detrimental to trigger points as they do not respond to them and might get further aggravated by further straining in a strength training program.